cksystemsteaching/selfie/grader/introductory-assignments.md

 **Exercise**:

 - What is a binary number?
-- What is the decimal number 1337 in binary?
+- What is the value of the 5-digit sequence 10101?
-- What is the decimal number 128 in binary?
+- What is the value of the 8-digit sequence 10110110?